espressif/esp-wdf/README.md

   . ./export.sh
 ```

+To compile firmware in AOT format, you need to build your own `wamrc` tool.
+Please refer to the [documentation](https://github.com/bytecodealliance/wasm-micro-runtime/blob/main/wamr-compiler/README.md) for specific steps.

 ## 3. Compile Project

 We will indicate the compiling process by taking the compilation project [hello_world](./examples/hello_world) as an example.
 Please go to the esp-wdf root directory and configure the compilation environment by running the following command: